 Improving Technologies for Producing, Delivering, and Storing Hydrogen

 Reduced the cost of producing hydrogen from natural gas.
-Projected costs of hydrogen (assuming high-volume production and widespread deployment) have been reduced to approximately <$2.00/gallon gasoline equivalent (gge) produced (<~$4.00/gge produced, delivered and dispensed), for a wide range of natural gas prices—a cost that is competitive with gasoline.6
+Projected costs of hydrogen (assuming high-volume production and widespread deployment) have been reduced to ~$2.00/gallon of gasoline equivalent (gge) produced (<$4.50/gge produced, delivered and dispensed for 700 bar fueling), for a wide range of natural gas prices—a cost that is competitive with gasoline.6

 Real-World Demonstrations and Technology Validation

 Deployed more than 180 fuel cell electric vehicles and 25 hydrogen fueling stations in learning demonstrations.
-The vehicles have traveled 3.6 million miles in more than 500,000 trips; more than 33,000 refuelings have been completed; and more than 152,000 kg of hydrogen has been produced or dispensed (some of this hydrogen was used by vehicles that were not part of the Hydrogen Learning Demonstration).
-These demonstrations have validated the status of several key technologies in integrated systems operating under real-world conditions.
+The vehicles have traveled 3.5 million miles in more than 500,000 trips, and the fueling stations have completed more than 33,000 refuelings.
 Key results include demonstrating fuel cell system efficiency of up to 59% (more than double the efficiency of gasoline internal combustion engines), fuel cell system durability of 2,500 hours (about 75,000 miles), and a driving range of more than 250 miles between refueling.
 DOE also validated one vehicle capable of achieving up to 430 miles on a single fill.14

-DOE demonstrated the world's first "tri-generation" station (capable of co-producing hydrogen, heat, and power) at the Fountain Valley Wastewater Treatment Facility in California.
-The station has co-produced electricity and hydrogen with 54% efficiency and will provide up to 100 kg of hydrogen a day, enough to fuel 25 to 50 vehicles.
-The system has achieved a hydrogen recovery rate of 75%–85%.
+DOE and its partners demonstrated the world's first "tri-generation" station (capable of co-producing hydrogen, heat, and power) at the Fountain Valley Wastewater Treatment Facility in California.
+The station has co-produced electricity and hydrogen with 54% efficiency and provides up to 100 kg of hydrogen a day, enough to fuel 25 to 50 vehicles.

 Government and Global Partnerships

-DOE established the Hydrogen and Fuel Cell Interagency Task Force to coordinate research, development, and demonstration (RD&D) as well as federal adoption of hydrogen and fuel cell technologies.
+In 2013, DOE and other stakeholders launched H2USA, a public private partnership focused on the widespread commercialization of fuel cell electric vehicles.
+Members include federal agencies, the fuel cell trade association, automakers, hydrogen providers, fuel cell developers, national laboratories, and additional stakeholders.
+DOE established the Hydrogen and Fuel Cell Interagency Task Force to coordinate research, development, and demonstration (RD&D), as well as federal adoption of hydrogen and fuel cell technologies.
 The Task Force includes representatives of 10 federal agencies.

 DOE also works with the International Partnership for Hydrogen and Fuel Cells in the Economy (IPHE)—a partnership involving 17 countries and the European Commission—to foster international cooperation and RD&D, common codes and standards, and information sharing.
 In addition, the Department coordinates with more than 25 countries through the International Energy Agency's (IEA's) two implementing agreements on hydrogen and fuel cells.